Black, Lee among top GOP Tennessee gubernatorial contenders: A look at the candidates

-It’s been a bitter and expensive primary season as Tennessee Republicans will soon choose who will be their party’s nominee for governor.
+A bitter and expensive Tennessee gubernatorial primary comes to a close Thursday as Republicans will officially choose who will be their party’s nominee.

 The top four GOP contenders have emerged as a congressman, state House speaker, local businessman and political outsider: Rep. Diane Black, state Rep. Beth Harwell, former state economic development commissioner Randy Boyd and Bill Lee.